classiebit/eventmie-pro-docs/resources/docs/1.4/features/ticket-scanner.md

 ---

->{info} On the QrCode scanner page, it automatically opens a prompt to **Allow Camera**.
+>{primary} On the QrCode scanner page, it automatically opens a prompt to **Allow Camera**.
 Once you allow the camera, it never prompts again and works seamlessly.

 ---